AlexanderARodin/AlexanderARodin/README.md

-- 👋 Hi, I’m @AlexanderARodin
+- 👋 Hi, I’m @Alexander.
-- 👀 I’m mostly interested in Swift, Rust, Assembler.
-C/C++ was my starting point.
+- 👀 I’m mostly interested in Rust, Swift and Assembler.
+Also I like Lua.
+C/C++ were my starting point languages.
 - 🌱 Currently improving Rust skills.
+- 💞️ I'm open for collaboration on projects based on Rust or Swift

 <!---
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->